keijack/kjservlet/README.md

 If you want the auto-commit off, set it in the connection object: `conn.autoCommit = false`, then you can use `conn.commit()` and `conn.rollback()` to commit,or roll back.

 ### The `$log` Object
 KJServlet provides a simple logger for you to record your messages.
 By default, it use only the system standard output stream.
-All of its method is:
+All of its methods are:

 * **$log.d(tag, message, error)**, log a debug message, `error` is a optional parameter.
 * **$log.i(tag, message, error)**, log a info message, `error` is a optional parameter.